Linden: benefits, dosage, contraindications

 Pregnant women: avoid

-Heart disorders: use with caution
+Heart conditions: use with caution